Italian death toll overtakes China’s as virus spreads

 “You can’t go on ignoring World Health Organization guidelines — if they’re wrong, who the hell is right?” he said.
 “Let’s have no shilly-shallying.”

-The British government, which was slow to react to the virus, has shifted gears and is now drawing up legislation giving itself new powers to detain people and restrict gatherings.
-The bill is expected to be approved by Parliament next week.

-Thursday marked the first time since Jan.
-20 that Wuhan showed no new locally transmitted cases, a rare glimmer of hope and perhaps a lesson in the strict measures needed to contain the virus.
+In China, Thursday marked the first time since Jan.
+20 that Wuhan reported no new locally transmitted cases, a rare glimmer of hope and perhaps a lesson in the strict measures needed to contain the virus.

 Wuhan, which has been under a strict lockdown since January, once was the place where thousands lay sick or dying in hurriedly constructed hospitals.
 But Chinese authorities said all 34 new cases recorded over the previous day had come from abroad.